MOHANAPRIYAAIDS/Fake_Face_Generation/README.md

 pip install tensorflow numpy matplotlib

+## Preprocessing Images
+To preprocess images using OpenCV,

+Resize Images: Resize the images to a smaller resolution.
+Normalize Pixel Values: Convert pixel values to floats and normalize them to the range [0, 1]

 If your environment is not optimal for training the GAN, you can preprocess the images to the desired dimensions.